spatten/smll/README.md

 # This is a test project

-and this is it's README
+and this is its README.